PengYu2008/Deep-Learning-Specialization/course4/week1/README.md

 # Week1 Quiz: The basics of ConvNets

-1. What do you think applying this filter to a grayscale image will do?<br\>
+1. What do you think applying this filter to a grayscale image will do?<br/>
 ![q1](./images/q1.png)
     - [ ] Detect 45 degree edges
     - [x] Detect vertical edges